Chalarangelo/30-seconds-of-code/content/snippets/python/s/bare-except.md

 ---
-title: "Tip: Avoid using bare except in Python"
+title: Avoid using bare except in Python
 shortTitle: Bare except best practices
 type: tip
 language: python
 tags: [error]
+author: chalarangelo
 cover: dark-cloud
 excerpt: It's generally not a good idea to use bare `except` clause in Python, but do you know why?
 dateModified: 2022-02-20